If you have muscle twitching and have googled twitching muscles, you’ve most likely stumbled upon some links for the deadly disease ALS.

 A person with ALS foot drop will NOT be able to balance and improve, no matter how many times they attempt it.

-If you can perform all of these routines (regardless of clumsiness or number of attempts required), then free yourself of ALS panic, assume your muscles are healthy, and that the foot drop is all in your imagination.
+If you can perform all of these routines (regardless of clumsiness or number of attempts required), then you can free yourself of ALS panic, assume your twitching muscles are healthy, and that the foot drop is all in your imagination.